 Don't forget to stop, enjoy, and take a picture!
 Share your best snapshots on social media with the hashtag #626GoldenStreets for chances to win 626 swag and more post-event!

-Three family-friendly activity zones to stop, rest, relax, and maybe even meet #GabeTheSasquatch in person will be interspersed across the event route.
-Each hub will feature different things to see and do for participants of all ages, including:
+Every 626 Golden Streets event includes family-friendly activity zones to stop, rest, relax, and maybe even meet #GabeTheSasquatch in person!
+Each hub features different things to see and do for participants of all ages, including:

-Arts activities (e.g., watercolor painting, henna, face painting, chalk art zone)
+Arts activities (e.g., watercolor painting, face painting, chalk art, utility box artwork)

 Street games (giant badminton, jenga, and more)

 Electric bike demos

 Dozens of local vendors, performers, and exhibitors